 The Music Education program at SJSU has produced some of California's leading educators, scholars, and administrators.
-The future for employment for our graduates in the field of music education remains bright!
+Employment prospects for our graduates in the field of music education remains bright!
 In fact, the School of Music consistently receives many more requests for certified teachers than it is able to accommodate.

 SJSU’s many Instrumental Performing Ensembles welcome both music majors and general students.
 Instrumental performance opportunities

 include Symphony Orchestra, Wind Ensemble, Symphonic Band, Jazz Orchestra, Afro-Latin Jazz Ensemble, jazz combos, chamber music, Spartan Pep Band, and the famous Spartan Marching Band.

 Our Choral Ensembles have consistently earned top honors at some of the most prestigious national and international music festivals.
 Vocal performance opportunities include Opera Workshop, Choraliers, Concert Choir, Women’s Chorus, and the Gospel Choir.